BY571/udacity-traffic-sign-classifier/README.md

 ![alt text][image2]

 ... you can see that distribiution is not optimal.
-Therefor augmenting the Dataset to at least 1000 images each class (red broken line).
+Therefore augmenting the Dataset to at least 1000 images each class (red broken line).
 So the CNN is has at least 1000 images for each class to train on.

 ### Pre-processing the Data Set and Augmentation

 #### 1. Pre-process
 The Preprocessing was done by converting the images to grayscale an normalize them.
+Converting the images to grayscale on its own makes it easier to train because the depth of the images decreases from 3 to 1 (lower computational costs).
+By normalize the images, training is much easier because of a smaller distribution by the image data.

 ![alt text][image3]